meglwhy/tp/docs/DeveloperGuide.md

 **Main Success Scenario:**
 1. User selects a date and time to schedule a session.
 2. System checks for existing sessions at the specified time.
-3. If no conflicts exist, the system schedules the session.
-4. System displays a confirmation message.
+3. System displays a confirmation message.

     Use case ends.

 **Extensions:**
 2a.
 A session already exists at the selected time.
 * 2a1.
-System displays a conflict warning.
+System displays a conflict warning and session is not scheduled.

     Use case ends.

 ---

 ### Use Case: U5.
 View Household Session History

 **Main Success Scenario:**
-1. User selects a household.
+1. User views session history for a specific household.
-2. User chooses to view session history.
-3. System retrieves and displays past sessions in chronological order.
+2. System retrieves and displays past sessions in chronological order.
-4. User reviews session details.
+3. User reviews session details.

     Use case ends.

 **Extensions:**

-3a.
+2a.
 No past sessions recorded.
-* 3a1.
+* 2a1.
 System displays a message indicating no history available.

     Use case ends.

 ---